samm00/penrose/README.md

     - Example: `1080 1080`
 - Colors
     - Here you can have fun and pick the colors you want the tiling to be in
-    - You can choose the color of the thin rhombi, the thicc rhombi, and the outline
+    - You can choose the color of the thin rhombi, the thick rhombi, and the outline
     - Presets: `red`, `orange`, `yellow`, `green`, `blue`, `purple`, `grey`, `brown`, `black`, `white`
     - Hex Color Codes are also supported - ex. `a48432`
     - If you really want to have some fun (or are lazy like me), use `random`